louietsai/CarND-Kidnapped-Vehicle-Project/README.md

 ![result][RS]

-Due to some running latency requirements for this particle filter program, I also used a profiler to identify some hotspot functions. the main 2 top hotspot functions are:
+Due to sensitivity for running latency, I also used a profiler to identify some hotspot functions. the main 2 top hotspot functions are:
 ParticleFilter::updateWeights (used  8% of total CPU time) ParticleFilter::dataAssociation (used  5% of total CPU time)